end2endzone/bin2cpp/README.md

 * Makes it harder for resource hacker to modify or steal the embedded files.
 * No third party libraries required for retrieving the data of the embedded files.
 * Supports different types of code generator: string, segment, array, win32 resources.
-* File's originals `size`, `filename` and `directory` properties available from generated source code.
+* File's originals `size`, `filename` and `relative path` properties available from generated source code.
 * Control generated source code: choose your custom _File_ interface and namespace.
 * Print a file encoded content to stdout.
 Useful for scripts and integration with third party application.
-* Generated code is C++98 standard-compliant.
+* Generated code is C99 or C++98 standard-compliant.

 ## Use cases

-The following list show situations where bin2cpp is useful:
+The following list show use cases where bin2cpp is useful:

 * Embedding default configuration files if none are provided.
 * Embedding GLSL shaders into the executable.